foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/zinc.md

 Take 5 ml of the 0 mg/l Zinc standard, and add 10 drops of Zinc Reagent A, 5 drops of Zinc Reagent B, 5 drops of Zinc Reagent C, and 3 drops of Zinc Reagent D, and shake well.

 * Take the resulting coloured solution and fill it into the white cuvette provided.
-* Place the cuvette under the light stand.
+* Place the cuvette under the light box and turn it on.
-* Clip on the ring light over your phone and turn it on to maximum brightness
 * Place the phone over the stand.
 * Go to `Settings` > `Colorimetric Test` > `Calibrate` and choose `Zinc`.
 * Select the calibration point, 0 mg/l in this case.